microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **Key Characteristics:**

-- Hierarchical Structure: Collections form a tree structure, allowing you to organize your resources into a hierarchy based on access control boundaries.
+- Hierarchical Structure: Collections form a tree structure (one-to-many), allowing you to organize your resources into a hierarchy based on access control boundaries.
 - Role Assignments: Collections support role assignments, allowing you to manage access and permissions at a granular level.
 These roles could include Domain admins, Collection admins, Data curators, and [more](https://learn.microsoft.com/purview/how-to-create-and-manage-domains-collections#add-roles-and-restrict-access).
 - Resource Management: Resources (data sources, scans, assets) associated with a collection are automatically included when the collection is identified.
 Depending on the assigned permissions, these resources can be viewed, edited, or deleted.
 - Movement of Resources: Collections allow for movement of registered sources between them and also let you add assets.